Level · Scottish Higher

 How Scottish qualifications compare to A-level for non-Scottish university applications

-For applications to English universities, students typically present a combination of Highers and Advanced Highers.
-Non-Scottish university offers might read "AAA Highers plus AA at Advanced Higher" or "three Advanced Highers at AAA".
+UCAS handles equivalence: National 5 is roughly GCSE; Higher is roughly AS-level (and often considered slightly stronger); Advanced Higher is roughly A-level.
+For applications to English universities, students typically present a combination of Higher and Advanced Higher subjects.
+Non-Scottish university offers might read "AAA at Higher plus AA at Advanced Higher" or "three Advanced Highers at AAA".
 Top non-Scottish universities sometimes ask for Advanced Higher Maths in addition to a strong Higher profile.

-What Higher / Advanced Higher tutoring usually focuses on
+What Higher and Advanced Higher tutoring usually focuses on

 Higher Maths

 The single most-tutored SQA subject.
-Higher Maths is genuinely demanding and the pass-rate is lower than for many other Highers.
+Higher Maths is genuinely demanding and the pass-rate is lower than for many other Higher subjects.
 Tutoring focuses on: drilling calculator-paper procedural fluency, building non-calculator paper algebraic technique, and exam-paper familiarity.
 Two-paper structure (paper 1 non-calc, paper 2 calc).

 Higher English